airjp73/rvf/README.md

 Easy form validation and state management for React.

-Easy form validation and state management for React.

 ### Progressively enhanced

 RVF leans into native form APIs, so it's easy to add to your existing forms.